influxdata/docs-v2/content/influxdb/cloud-dedicated/admin/custom-partitions/partition-templates.md

 Parquet file in the [Object store](/influxdb/cloud-dedicated/reference/internals/storage-engine/#object-store).

 A partition template consists of 1-8 _template parts_---dimensions to partition data by.
-There are three types of parts:
+There are three types of template parts:

 - **tag**: An [InfluxDB tag](/influxdb/cloud-dedicated/reference/glossary/#tag)
   to partition by.